mistweaverco/kulala.nvim/docs/docs/usage/public-methods.md

 `require('kulala').copy()` copies the current request (as cURL command) to the clipboard.

+### from_curl

+`require('kulala').from_curl()` parse the cURL command from the clipboard and write the HTTP spec into current buffer.
+It is useful for importing requests from other tools like browsers.

 ### close

 `require('kulala').close()` closes the kulala window and also the current buffer.